 The Wrights Lane National Industrial Home for Crippled Boys had been negotiating for the transfer since the 1920s, as it was in financial difficulties.
 It can be seen in the image above, where the words 'Crippled Boys' can just be made out on the right hand side of the building.

-Discovered in Derek Sayers' collection is an architect's drawing of the proposed Training College at Stanmore, with treatment block and dormitories.This is a significantly more 'progressive' design than the Wright's Lane Industrial Home, designed to be accessible, with light and air and green spaces.
+Discovered in Derek Sayers' collection is an architect's drawing of the proposed Training College at Stanmore, with treatment block and dormitories.This is a significantly more 'progressive' design than the Wright's Lane Industrial Home, and is designed to be accessible, with light and air and green spaces.

 At first Pegleg Productions could not find any onsite or archival information about the architects - the buildings still exist today at the RNOH, and house the Orthotics Department and the Prosthetics Rehabilitation Unit: